Curator ・ Researcher ・ Writer working across Japan and South Korea.

 On the last day, I went to Sankaku Park (Triangle Park) in the Airin district.

-Nishinari may no longer be an “invisible place.”
-Rather, it may have become a place that is consumed through a particular way of being seen.
-This kind of visibility does not necessarily bring out the complexity of life or its historical context.
-More often, it seems to reproduce the image of a “problem area.”
-The more records and images accumulate, the more, paradoxically, life remains in forms that are not recorded.
+Nishinari is no longer an “invisible” place.
+Rather, it may now be consumed as a place seen only in a particular way.
+Such visibility often does not reveal the complexity of lives or their historical context; instead, it tends to reproduce the image of a “problem area.”
+The more records and images accumulate, the more, paradoxically, life remains unrecorded.

-I found myself thinking about the television in Sankaku Park that I had seen in one of those videos.
-Whether the surroundings were really as they appeared mattered less.
-What remained, strangely, was the image of a television standing in the middle of the park, like a utility pole.
-It was odd—almost absurd—to see a television in such a desolate place.
-And yet, for some reason… I could not forget it.
+There was something I had been thinking about—a television I had seen in one YouTuber’s video of Sankaku Park.
+More than whether the area was “really like that,” the image that lingered was that strange scene: a television standing in the middle of the park like a utility pole.
+It felt absurd—a television in a run-down park—and yet, for some reason, I could not forget it.

 Sankaku Park has a stage on one side.
 A pale, ochre-colored field, and scattered trees surrounding it.
 I was told that Kamagasaki University of the Arts (Cocoroom) holds a performance on this stage once a year.
 When I visited with my teachers, someone was sleeping beneath the stage, its roof worn down.
 In the middle of the field, there was also a television.
 It was covered.
 It seems it is only uncovered at certain times.
 While writing this, I looked it up, and found the following news: